 Class: Students will be responsible for leading a group discussion of assigned scientific manuscripts in the field of cell and gene therapy selected by course faculty.
-At the beginning of the course, students and faculty will assign primary research papers with the number of assignments varying (between 2 and 4) depending on the number of enrolled students.
-The assigned student to lead a given class will prepare slides covering background and paper figures.
-They will also assign other students to cover a portion of the article result section with corresponding article figure (-s) in order to promote interaction and participation.
+At the beginning of the course, students select from faculty selected primary research papers, with each student co-leading between 2 and 4 Journal Clubs, depending on the number of enrolled students.
+Student co-leads will collaboratively prepare slides covering background and paper figures.
+They will each cover a portion of the article result section with corresponding figure (-s).
 Emphasis in review will be placed on technical rigor and reproducibility, as well as the broader scientific context and disease pathophysiology.
-Each class will last 60-90 minutes, including presentation and discussion of the manuscripts with Q&A. Each class will cover one manuscript, with all paper presentations led by a student contributing in aggregate to the student grade (50%).
+Each class will last 90 minutes, including presentation and discussion of the manuscripts with Q&A. Each class will cover one manuscript, with all paper presentations led by a given student contributing in aggregate to the student grade (50%).

-Lectures: 3-4 lectures will be spread throughout the semester.
+Lectures: 3-4 lectures are spread throughout the semester.
 During each lecture, a faculty member or external speaker will lecture for ~45-60 minutes followed by ~30 minute discussion.
 Students are expected to ask questions during or at the end of the lecture.
 Course faculty will moderate lecture and discussion.